 Before rejoining the Department of Justice in 2021, Ms. Prelogar was a partner at Cooley LLP, where she focused on Supreme Court and appellate litigation.
 She also previously worked as an associate in the appellate group at Hogan Lovells LLP.
 She devoted substantial time to pro bono litigation while in private practice and also served as a Lecturer on Law at Harvard Law School, where she co-taught a course on Supreme Court and appellate advocacy.

-Before entering private practice, Elizabeth clerked for Judge Merrick B. Garland of the U.S. Court of Appeals for the D.C.
+Before entering private practice, Ms. Prelogar clerked for Judge Merrick B. Garland of the U.S. Court of Appeals for the D.C.
 Circuit.
 She then completed consecutive Supreme Court clerkships for Justice Ruth Bader Ginsburg and Justice Elena Kagan.
-Elizabeth graduated magna cum laude from Harvard Law School, where she was an Articles Editor on the Harvard Law Review.
-Elizabeth previously completed a master's degree in creative writing at the University of St. Andrews in Scotland, earned her undergraduate degree in English and Russian from Emory University, and was a Fulbright Fellow in St. Petersburg, Russia.
+Ms. Prelogar graduated from Harvard Law School, where she was an Articles Editor on the Harvard Law Review.
+She previously completed a master's degree in creative writing at the University of St. Andrews in Scotland, earned her undergraduate degree in English and Russian from Emory University, and was a Fulbright Fellow in St. Petersburg, Russia.